lisamariepritchett/RepData_PeerAssessment1/PA1_template.md

 Again we see that the daily activity pattern differs depending on the day of the week.
 The weekdays show activity earlier in the morning comared to the weekdays.
 In contrast, weekends show more activity in the afternoons.

-In addition, these plots show that imputing the means did not effect the pattern of daily activity very much.
+In addition, these plots show that imputing the means did not affect the pattern of daily activity very much.
 One has to look very closely to see any departure between the two lines showing the daily patterns with and without missing values imputed.